New Wichita mayor, city council members sworn into office

 “I’m looking forward to being able to hear both sides and really bring the community with us as we make those decisions what’s going to be best for our future,” said Whipple.

-Three incumbent council members, Becky Tuttle, Bryan Frye and Jeff Blubaugh , were also sworn in Monday night.
+Three incumbent council members, Becky Tuttle, Bryan Frye and Jeff Blubaugh, were also sworn in on Monday night.

 As for the plans to help with the Spirit layoffs, Mayor Whipple said there will be announcements in the next few days.